tisannai/slinky/README.md

 De-allocation takes `sl_p` type argument in order to ensure that Slinky becomes NULL after memory free.

-Slinky can also be used within stack allocated strings.
+Slinky can also be used within stack allocated memory.
 First you have to have some stack storage available.

     char buf[ 128 ];
     sl_t ss;